Homesickness

 What is it?

-While homesickness occurs in children away from home, “kidsickness” refers to the phenomenon of the emotions parents feel during the first long-separation from their child.
+While missing home occurs in while participants are away from home, “kidsickness” refers to the phenomenon of the emotions parents feel during the first long-separation from their child.
 These emotions can include missing their child, anxiety, sadness, and more.
 A child’s first residential summer program may be a parent’s first experience with kidsickness.
 Some parents find themselves easily adjusting to having their child away, while others may struggle with the separation.
 But don’t worry- we are here to help!

 What ways can I help prevent, prepare and combat kidsickness?